 Recoil has a more active community, with more contributors and issues on GitHub.

-Both libraries have excellent documentation, but recoil's documentation is more comprehensive and up-to-date.
+Both libraries have excellent documentation, with clear guides and API references.

 1import { atom, useAtom } from 'jotai';